-- Pair a sandwich with a salad or veggie-based soup to help make the meal more filling.
+Serve a vegan sandwich with a salad or veggie-based soup to help make the meal more filling.
 Try a bowl of tomato soup, or go with a Mediterranean vegetable salad.

 I like to pile my sandwich high with veggies.
 Seriously, those sandwich makers at Subway always give me the “is this sandwich really going to close with all these veggies?” look.

 I love adding spinach, alfalfa sprouts, cucumber, red onion, mushrooms, and other vegetables to my sandwiches.